-The arts are alive at Schlitz Audubon as we host the work of inspired local artist Ellen Anderson!
-Through August 15, view the exciting art show titled Ellen Anderson: Wisconsin Nature in Oils on the upper level of our Visitor Center in our Mezzanine Gallery.
+The arts were alive at Schlitz Audubon as we hosted the work of inspired local artist Ellen Anderson!
+Through August 15, 2022, visitors viewed the exciting art show titled Ellen Anderson: Wisconsin Nature in Oils on the upper level of our Visitor Center in our Mezzanine Gallery.

 This stunning artwork depicts the natural world in all its majesty.
 Using light and atmosphere to tell a story, Ellen’s paintings often show a myth-like reality that only nature can lend.
 To see her paintings is to step into another world depicting a time and place of importance and power.